joakim/kay/examples.md

 -- an inlined method cell, having implicit `return` (lambda in other languages)
 method-inlined: '(argument)' => true

--- literal for a receptor method (similar to object method in other languages) -- a receptor is simply a method that is not assigned to a slot 'foo (bar)' => {
+-- literal for a receptor method
+-- a receptor is simply a method that is not assigned to a field 'foo (bar)' => {
     -- expressions...
 }

--- a receptor method illustrating how messages are used 'receptor with one (argument)' => {
+-- a receptor method illustrating how messages are used 'receptor with one (slot)' => {
-    -- messages are flexible text patterns that may contain arguments -- arguments are enclosed in `()`, the matched value will be bound to a slot of that name -- the syntax could be extended to support typed arguments
+    -- messages are flexible text patterns that may contain slots `()` holding arguments -- a slot's matched value will be bound to a field of that name -- this syntax could support typed arguments

-    -- `()` is similarly used to interpolate expressions (also slots) when sending messages print (argument)
+    -- `()` is also used to interpolate expressions (also fields) in slots when sending messages print (argument)

-    -- `{}` is used to interpolate expressions (also slots) in strings print "argument is {argument}"
+    -- while `{}` is used to interpolate expressions (also fields) in strings print "argument is {argument}"
 }

--- a method cell without arguments (equivalent to a function expression with no arguments)
+-- a method cell without arguments
 method: => {
     a: 2
     b: 3